willemt/pytest-asyncio-cooperative/README.rst

        access_shared_resource()
        assert my_fixture == "XXX"

-In the above example it's important to put the `lock` fixture on the far left-hand side to ensures mutual exclusivity.
+In the above example it's important to put the `lock` fixture on the far left-hand side to ensure mutual exclusivity.

 Timeouts
 --------